bmedeiros2001/AdvancedGenAI-HW5-Option-A/README.md

 # AdvancedGenAI-HW5-Option-A

-# Multi-Agent Customer Service System with A2A and MCP

 ## Overview

 This project implements a multi-agent customer service system that uses Agent-to-Agent (A2A) communication for coordination and the Model Context Protocol (MCP) for database access.
 The system consists of three specialized agents that work together to handle customer service requests.